USDA-REE-ERS/ARMS-Data-API/README.md

 ## 6. Updates and Revisions

+**December 18, 2020**

+A database update was released on December 18, 2020, containing new data for 2019 and updates and revisions to historical data across 1996-2018.
+See full description on the ARMS data product <a href="https://www.ers.usda.gov/data-products/arms-farm-financial-and-crop-production-practices/update-and-revision-history/">here</a>).

+This update includes the release of new farm and household finances data for 2019 and includes changes to improve internal consistency in data-handling methods.

+* Previously posted estimates of Adjusted Gross Income (AGI) for 1996-2018 were updated to reflect a change in methods for how limitations to deduct retirement contributions   as well other deductions are modeled across time.
+The new limitations result in an increase in estimated AGI of $4,400 at the national level (5.3 percent) compared to the   previous method.

+**December 10, 2019**

+This update includes the release of new farm and household finances data for 2018, contains new variables that are defined across the 1996-2018 period, and includes changes to improve internal consistency in data-handling methods.

+New data in this release include:
+* In the Government Payments tailored report, a revised classification of government payments from 1996 to the present into five separate program types (direct payments, countercyclical-type payments, marketing loan benefit payments, conservation payments, and other program payments).
+These categories are described more fully in The Evolving Distribution of Payments From Commodity, Conservation, and Federal Crop Insurance Programs (EIB-184, November 2017).
+The change will improve comparisons across years because the previous method for categorizing government programs referred to individual farm bill programs that did not persist across the entire time period.

+A database update was released on December 10, 2019, containing new data for 2018, new variables defined across the 1996-2018 period, and updates and revisions to historical data.
+See full description on the ARMS data product <a href="https://www.ers.usda.gov/data-products/arms-farm-financial-and-crop-production-practices/update-and-revision-history/">here</a>).

 **August 29, 2019**

 A database update was released on August 27, 2019, containing revised data for 2017 and other changes (see full description on the ARMS data product <a href="https://www.ers.usda.gov/data-products/arms-farm-financial-and-crop-production-practices/update-and-revision-history/">here</a>).